karmenhbc/SNB_ECdata_analysis/README.md

 2. priors_ec_sex_brm:
 Syntaxis to generate the prior distributions used on the analysis of Alonso-Llamazares et al. (2021), for analyzing the distribution of entheseal changes (EC).

 Alonso-Llamazares, C.; Lopez, B. & Pardiñas, A. (2021).
 Sex differences in the distribution of entheseal changes: Meta-analysis of published evidence and its use in Bayesian paleopathological modelling.
+DOI: https://doi.org/10.1002/ajpa.24425